Classes start October 2, 2018!

 - Extended Repayment (Direct Loans & FFEL) - To be eligible for either, you must be a new borrower on or after 10-7-1998 and the total outstanding loan amounts must be $30,000 or more.
 Payments are either fixed or graduated.
 The life of the loan must not exceed 25 years.
 You'll pay more total interest over the life of the loan than under the standard plan, because your initial payments mainly go toward interest, not principal.

 - Income-Based Repayment (Direct Loans & FFEL) - This repayment option is only available for borrowers who demonstrate a financial hardship.
-If you qualify for this option, your maximum monthly payments will be 15% of your discretionary income.
-If you have not repaid your loan in full after making the equivalent of 25 years of qualifying monthly payments and 25 years have passed, any outstanding balance on your loan may be canceled.
+If you qualify for this option, your maximum monthly payments will be 10% or 15% of your discretionary income depending on when you received your first loans, but never more than you would have paid under the 10-year Standard Repayment Plan.
+Payments are recalculated each year and are based on updated income and family size.
+If you have not repaid your loan in full after making the equivalent of 20 or 25 years of qualifying monthly payments (depending on when you received your first loans), any outstanding balance may be forgiven.

-- Pay as you Earn Repayment effective 7/1/13 (Direct Loans & FFEL) - Under this repayment plan, the required monthly payment for a borrower who has a partial financial hardship is limited to no more than 10 percent of the amount by which the borrower's AGI exceeds 150 percent of the poverty guideline applicable to the borrower's family size, divided by 12.
+- Pay as you Earn Repayment (Direct Loans) - Under this repayment plan, the required monthly payment for a borrower who has a partial financial hardship is limited to no more than 10 percent of the amount by which the borrower's AGI exceeds 150 percent of the poverty guideline applicable to the borrower's family size, divided by 12.
 The Secretary of Education determines annually whether the borrower continues to qualify for this reduced monthly payment based on the amount of the borrower's eligible loans, AGI, and poverty guideline.
+Any outstanding balances on loans taken out for undergraduate study, and not paid in full after 20 years, will be forgiven.
+Any outstanding balances on loans taken out for graduate or professional study, and not paid in full after 25 years, will be forgiven.

 Deferment, Forbearance, and Loan Discharge/Forgiveness